Aaryyan777/Bovine-Breed-Identification/README.md

 ```
 The script will automatically handle data loading, preprocessing, model building, and training.
 The best-performing model will be saved to the `models/` directory.

+### 5.3.
+Testing/Using
+1. Clone the repository
+2. Install required dependencies
+3. Run the Web Interface:
+    ```bash
+    python app.py
+    ```
+4. Upload the image you want to Identify and Classify
+5. Get results

 ## 6. Future Work

 While the current model achieves a respectable accuracy of ~73%, the goal is to surpass 90%.
 The following steps are planned to achieve this: